 Dedicated to the painter of the same name, the Van Gogh Foundation offers works by the Dutch painter, as well as contemporary paintings.

 Ethnographic center, the Museon Arlaten was created in the nineteenth century by Frédéric Mistral.
 In renovation until 2019, he unveiled his collections in other sites of the city.

 Classified or registered with the Historical Monuments, several mansions of the Renaissance or the classical period take place in the city.
 Note, for example, the hotel Courtois de Langlade, nowadays seat of the sub-prefecture, the Rotonde which now serves as a Protestant temple or the Trinquetaille glassworks of the eighteenth century.

 Five nature reserves also take place on the territory of Arles, those of Camargue, Cossouls of Crau, Marshes of Vigueirat, L'Illon and Tour du Valat.

-The market is held on Wednesdays and Saturdays and is one of the largest in Provence.
+The market is held on Wednesdays and Saturday mornings and is one of the largest in Provence.